• Skip to primary navigation

 Continue to feed the starter twice daily, first discarding half of the starter and then adding 2 tablespoons of flour and water to the mix.
 Mix it well, scrape down the sides, and cover it until its next feeding.

-By this time you’ll see the starter puff up and have a bubbly head or bubbles throughout.
+By this time, the starter will puff up and have a bubbly head or bubbles throughout.
 It will also start to smell sour.
 This is good.
 Your starter is developing more and more each day and officially transforming into yeast.

 Day #7: